 Hi Folks, Some interesting SAFe applications: At the US FAA: ESC Leads a Cultural Transformation and at Capital One bank: How Capital One Became a Leading Digital Player Stay SAFe! (while flying or banking, or both at the same time) –Dean and the Framework team

 Earlier this year we spiked a concept called Essential SAFe, a set of minimal practices without which SAFe might no longer be ‘safe’.
 Essential SAFe serves as an assessment point, but it can also act as an easy entry point for organizations that aren’t ready for full-on SAFe, but want to start practicing and getting the benefits as soon as possible.
 Over the last several months we’ve been busy gathering feedback on the idea, including hosting a dedicated.

-Howdy folks: In the spirit of relentless improvement, we’re pleased to announce three significant changes to the SAFe website: 1.
+Hi folks: In the spirit of relentless improvement, we’re pleased to announce three significant changes to the SAFe website: 1.
 Revised Glossary The SAFe glossary has been updated to make it clearer, shorter, simpler and easier to read, as well as preparing it for a localization spike.
 The spike will cover Spanish, French and Simplified Chinese.
 If the spike goes well, the glossary will be translated into a total of 14 languages!
-2. New Resources Menu The menu’s.
+2. New Resources Menu The menu’s have.

 As we continually improve SAFe to better meet the needs of our customers, there comes a time when it’s no longer practical to support older versions of the Framework.
 This is part of any technology product’s lifecycle, and it is no different with SAFe.
 On December 30, 2016, all SAFe 3.0 courseware and materials will be retired.
 As a result, the SAFe 3.0 website (v3.scaledagileframework.com) will redirect to the 4.0 Framework site, and 3.0 courseware will.